Simultaneously exploring multi-scale and asymmetric EEG features for emotion recognition: Discussions

 \section{Discussions}

+In current study, we proposed a method MSBAM based on the physiological mechanisms of emotion and the characteristics of EEG to classify the two-class classification in four emotional dimensions, i.e., arousal, valence, dominance and liking, respectively.
+In each dimension, the EEG data was assigned a low-level or high-level states based on a threshold of the self-rating scores.
+The 10-fold cross validation was used in intra-subject classification experiments.
-The experimental results demonstrate that the proposed MSBAM model outperforms other baseline methods.
-This may be attributed to the model structure that simultaneously extracts the features of multi-scale and bi-hemispheric asymmetry.
-To further verify the rationality of the MSBAM, several ablation experiments were further conducted.
-We need to check that two branches in the bi-hemispheric asymmetric feature extractor block are appropriate.

-First, we removed the Feature extractor 1, Feature extractor 2, respectively.
-The average accuracies are shown in Tables~\ref{ablation}.
-MSBAM-r\emph{i} means that only the \emph{i}-th extractor is kept in the original MSBAM.
-From the table, we could find that two branches in the MSBAM are necessary.
+The experimental results demonstrate that the proposed MSBAM model outperforms the compared baseline methods.
+This may be attributed to the model structure that extracts the features of multi-scale and bi-hemispheric asymmetry, simultaneously.
+To further verify the rationality of the MSBAM, several ablation experiments were conducted on the two datasets.
+In the following discussion, we will take the DEAP dataset as an example.
+First, we removed all \emph{FNL} in the model to verify the effectiveness of the normalization method before feature fusion.
+Then, we further checked whether the spatial feature extractor and two branches in temporal feature extractor block were indispensable.
+The results of several ablation experiments are shown in Table~\ref{ablation}.
+MSBAM-r\emph{i} means that the \emph{i}-th branch in the temporal feature extractor block was removed, and the MSBAM-rSpat means the spatial feature extractor was removed, in the original MSBAM.

-Second, we added more branches into the MSBAM.
-In Table~\ref{more scales}, the setting of those experiments are illustrated briefly as follows: